SHARE

 If you make this Baked Sticky Orange Cauliflower + Quinoa recipe or any other recipe from us, be sure to tag us on Instagram at #Orchidsandsweettea so that we can share the love!

-Baked Sticky Orange Cauliflower + Quinoa
+Bowl of Baked Sticky Orange Cauliflower with Quinoa

-Baked Sticky Orange Cauliflower + Quinoa
+Baked Sticky Orange Cauliflower + Quinoa Recipe

-5 from 7 votes
+5 from 8 votes

 This Baked Sticky Orange Cauliflower + Quinoa recipe is a deliciously healthy option for the entire family.
 At first glance, these beauties truly remind you of classic orange chicken (and trust me, they taste just as good, if not better!), however, they aren’t!
 Just know that your taste buds won’t be able to tell the difference either!
 Super easy to make and whipped together in under 45 minutes.
 Entirely Gluten-Free.
 Vegan option.